saudsami/signaling-sdk-samples-linux/README.md

 The runnable code examples are:

-- [SDK quickstart](./README.md) - the minimum code you need to integrate low-latency, high-concurrency signaling features into your app using Signaling SDK.
+- [SDK quickstart](./sdk-quickstart/README.md) - the minimum code you need to integrate low-latency, high-concurrency signaling features into your app using Signaling SDK.
-- [Secure authentication with tokens](./README.md) - quickly set up an authentication token server, retrieve a token from the server, and use it to connect securely to Signaling as a specific user.
+- [Token authentication](./authentication-workflow/README.md) - retrieve a token from the server, and use it to connect securely to Signaling as a specific user.
+- [Presence](./stream-channel/README.md) - get information about the status of users in specified channels.
-- [Stream channels](./README.md) - communicate to other users in topics.
+- [Stream channels](./stream-channel/README.md) - communicate with other users in topics.
-- [Store channel and user data](./README.md) - easily store data for users and channels without the need to set up your own databases.
+- [Store channel and user data](./storage/README.md) - easily store data for users and channels without the need to set up your own database.
-- [Connect through restricted networks with Cloud Proxy](./README.md) - ensure reliable connectivity for your users when they connect from an environment with a restricted network.
-- [Data encryption](./README.md) - integrate built-in data encryption into your app using Signaling.
+- [Data Encryption](./data-encryption/README.md) - integrate built-in data encryption into your Signaling app.
-- [Geofencing](./README.md) - only connect to Signaling within the specified region.
+- [Geofencing](./geofencing/README.md) - only connect to Signaling within the specified region.
+- [Proxy Connection](./proxy-service/README.md) - ensure reliable connectivity for your users when they connect from an environment with a restricted network.

 ## Prerequisites